lukejordan/weather-app/app-webapp/README.md

 ./run.sh

-which has just combined the build and deploy steps without having to worry about changing version number:
+which has just combined the build and run steps without having to worry about changing version number:

 mvn clean package

 java -jar target/weather-app-0.0.1-SNAPSHOT.jar

-On windows, it possibly might be (have no way to test):
+On windows, it will likely be (I have no way to verify this though):

 mvn clean package